cayfabechris/GymBuds/README.md

 # GymBuds

-A web application designed to bring together gym partners.
+A web application designed to bring gym partners together.
 The core functionality of this app is provide a platform in which users can schedule and plan their gym activies with other users.

 Current features: